1885 Belmont Stakes

 The 1885 Belmont Stakes was the 19th running of the Belmont Stakes, a race that would become the third leg of the U.S. Triple Crown series.
 Run on June 6, 1885, it was the 19th time the event was held at Jerome Park Racetrack in The Bronx, New York.
-The race drew six starters and was won easily by Tyrant who beat George L. Lorillard's runner-up St. Augustine by three lengths, with third place going to Preakness Stakes winner Tecumseh owned and trained by Charles Littlefield Sr. Heavily favored, Tyrant's winning time was 2:43 flat over a distance of 1½ miles on a dirt track which was rated as good.
+The race drew six starters and was won easily by Tyrant who beat runner-up St. Augustine by three lengths, with third place going to Preakness Stakes winner Tecumseh.
+Heavily favored, Tyrant's winning time was 2:43 flat over a distance of 1½ miles on a dirt track which was rated as good.
 The Breeder and Sportsman report on the race stated that "Tyrant won the race in the most easy manner possible."
+It was considered the biggest win at the time for a California-based horse and trainer.

 Background to the big race

-In 1884, the two-year-old Tyrant was conditioned for racing on the Rancho Del Paso's three-quarter mile training track but it was decided that the colt was not yet ready for the rigors of competition.
+In 1884, the two-year-old Tyrant was conditioned for racing in on the Rancho Del Paso three-quarter mile training track in California, but it was decided that the colt was not yet ready for the rigors of competition.
 As such, Tyrant only began his racing career as a three-year-old in 1885.